 Tesla: Innovative, Cutting-edge, Sustainable

-Tesla represents an innovative and cutting-edge brand personality.
+Tesla conveys an innovative and cutting-edge brand personality.

-Tesla’s brand messaging emphasises technological innovation, environmental consciousness, and a futuristic vision of transportation.
+Tesla’s brand messaging emphasises technological innovation, environmental consciousness, and a futuristic vision of transport.

 Again, Tesla shares some of the same values but approaches its brand personality very differently from Allbirds and Otaly.